 Broad

 Prime Editing is a compelling approach for a wide range of therapeutic applications at the genomic level, and can make precise, targeted edits in an array of cell types, tissues and organs.
-This breadth in applications and ability to target multiple cell types will enable Prime Editing to bring potentially curative gene editing approaches to a broader set of diseases, beyond genetic disease and towards severe, chronic, and acute diseases.
+We believe this breadth in applications and ability to target multiple cell types, as well as technological advances such as dual flap and PASSIGE, will enable Prime Editing to bring potentially curative gene editing approaches to a broader set of diseases, beyond rare genetic disease, to address severe, chronic, and acute common diseases with high unmet need, or replace current therapies for disease with a one-time genetic therapy.